sanjaybasu/healthcare-ai-equity/index.md

 ---

 # Healthcare AI for All Populations
-## Technical Foundations and Clinical Implementation
+## A Comprehensive, Self-Updating Technical and Practical Textbook

-**A Comprehensive Guide for Physician Data Scientists**

 ### Sanjay Basu, MD, PhD